ywCN/customer-feedback-service/README.md

 - we only need to worry about dev, so we can just use relative path
 - when running build, all `href` will be replaced by production version automatically

+## git fetch -prune
+- removes deleted branches that are still displaying in VSCode.

 ## [Redux Thunk](https://github.com/gaearon/redux-thunk#motivation)
 - `Redux Thunk` gives user the full control of the `dispatch` function.
 - User can decide the correct time to `dispatch` the `action`.